 Tax implications.
 Waiting till January to file for divorce typically has tax advantages.
 Being married for even one day in the New Year will enable you to file a married joint return for that year.
 Be sure to consult your accountant before you make your decision.

 Whatever you ultimately choose to do, consider talking with a family law attorney before you file, so you can move forward with a strategy for your divorce case that is beneficial to you financially, but also beneficial for emotionally for your entire family.

-At Weinberger Divorce and Family Law Group, we are ready to provide to you with tailored advice for your divorce that safeguards your children and secures your future.
+At Weinberger Divorce and Family Law Group, LLC, we are ready to provide to you with tailored advice for your divorce that safeguards your children and secures your future.
 To schedule your initial attorney consultation, call us at 888-888-0919 or click the button below.